pbek/nextcloud-nextpod/docker/README.md

 Afterward you should be able to open <http://localhost:8081/index.php/apps/nextpod/actions> (admin/admin) to log in to your Nextcloud instance.

+Open <http://localhost:8082> to access the database with sqlite-web.

 ## Check nextcloud.log

 For debugging, you can show the `nextcloud.log`: